claritycoalition/truevalue/data-about.md

 # Where does all the data come from?

-Initially, the TV technical framework (TVF) will semanticize public data stores, such as of the UN, FAO, OECD, and the World Bank.
-National accounts will also provide foundational data for "business as usual", against which True Value data will be compared.
+Initially, the TV technical framework (TVF) will semanticize public data stores, such as national accounts and those of the UN, FAO, OECD, and the World Bank.
+In total this will serve as foundational data for "business as usual", against which True Value data will be compared.

+From these existing data stores, TVF will aggregate data on indicators such as:

+  * economic indicators – imports, exports, tax, GDP
+  * environmental indicators – water use, carbon equivalent footprint, primary energy use, materials use, land disturbance
+  * social indicators – employment, income, education, health.

 #### Why is TVF data better than data already available to the public?
 There are at least two major considerations for data and availability of TVF versus other existing models.